Index01/LightRing/README.md

 LightRing
 =========

-Source and CAD for modular component LightRing
+Source and Gerber files for modular component LightRing